 - Pecorino Romano Cheese: I highly recommend this sharp cheese for maximum flavor.

-- Gruyère Cheese: Nutty and oh-so wonderful.
+- Gruyère Cheese: Nutty and oh-so wonderful with these potatoes and tomatoes.

-How to Make Potato-Tomato Casserole with Gruyère
+How to Make Potato-Tomato Bake with Gruyère

-- Assemble the casserole: Cut the potatoes and the tomatoes into 1/8″ thick slices.
-Layer the potatoes, slightly overlapping, in a casserole dish brushed with olive oil.
+Step 2: Layer the sliced potatoes, slightly overlapping them, in a casserole dish brushed with olive oil.
 Sprinkle them with salt and pepper.
-Top with some Gruyère, some more Pecorino, and 8-10 tomato slices.
-Repeat this process for a total of 3 layers.
+Top with Gruyère and Pecorino.

-- Top with the panko: Top the casserole with the seasoned panko breadcrumbs and drizzle them with some more olive oil.
+Step 4: Top the casserole with the seasoned Panko and drizzle it with some more olive oil.
+Bake, uncovered, for 70 minutes at 375°F.

 Pro Tips

-Salt and pepper the potatoes after layering them in the dish: If you slice them with a mandolin, they may stick together and be difficult to salt properly.
+➢Salt and pepper the potatoes after layering them in the dish: If you slice them with a mandolin, they may stick together and be difficult to salt properly.
 Layer them in the dish first, then sprinkle each layer with salt and pepper.

-Cut the potatoes into ¼” inch-thick slices: Cutting them on the thinner side will yield a faster cook time.
+➢Cut the potatoes into ¼" inch-thick slices: Cutting them on the thinner side will yield a faster cook time.

 Refrigerator: Store in an airtight container in the fridge for up to 3 days.